Simre1/hero/README.md

 # Hex

-A fast implementation of an ECS in Haskell using sparse sets.
+A implementation of an ECS in Haskell.
+It tries to be faster than `apecs` by using sparse sets.